lifecodeof/autopea/README.md

 ```

 > [!NOTE]
-> `autopea-playwright` can be omitted when running inside an iframe, but features like interacting with smart objects are unavailable there due to web platform security restrictions.
+> `autopea-playwright` can be omitted when targeting web platform, but features like interacting with smart objects are unavailable there due to web platform security restrictions.
 Playwright with `autopea-playwright` is the recommended setup.

 ### Quick start